MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part7_HoloLens.md

 	![Hierarchy updated view](../media/20.png)

 ## 3. HoloLens gestures
 Our interactions up until now were for motion controllers.
-We will now need to use a different method for moving the speaker and switch to it programatically if the app is being run on a HoloLens (or emulator).
+We will now need to use a different method for moving the speaker and switch to it programmatically if the app is being run on a HoloLens (or emulator).
 We can reuse our BoundingBox approach with HoloLens, but we want to optimize the interactions with a few tweaks.

 1. Select the *Speaker* prefab in the *Project* panel.
 2. Click *Add Component->Tap To Place*.
 This is a MR Toolkit HoloLens script that allows us to easily tap on objects/holograms and move them around.